-Wayland, died Tuesday, August 18, at the Pikeville Medical Center.
-Funeral services were held Friday, August 21, under the direction of Nelson-Frazier Funeral Home.
-Annette Brown Tackett, of McDowell, died Wednesday, August 12, at Highlands Regional Medical Center.
-Funeral services were held Saturday, August 15, under the direction of Nelson- Harold Patrick Baldridge Harold Patrick Baldridge, 68, of Lake City, Florida, died Monday, August 24, 2009, at 2:12 p.m., at Suwannee Valley Care Center, Lake City, Florida.
+Harold Patrick Baldridge, 68, of Lake City, Florida, died Monday, August 24, 2009, at 2:12 p.m., at Suwannee Valley Care Center, Lake City, was of the Pentecostal fatth.

+Care Center, Lake City, Florida.

 Born August 8, 1941, in Prestonsburg, he was the son of Lee and Ethel (Akers) Baldridge.
 He was a resident of Kosciusko County for a number of years, and then Florida.
 He retired from Dalton Foundry in 2003.
 He was of the Pentecostal faith.
-He is survived by his wife, Pansy Burchett of McAlpin, Florida, whom he married July 5, 1991.
-Other survivors include a daughter, Lisa Rena of Fort Wayne, Indiana; a son, Ronald Lee Baldridge of Syracuse, Indiana; two stepsons: Henry Clark of Pierceton, Indiana; and James Dean Clark of Orange Park, Florida; a sister, Mary Joseph of Findlay, Ohio; two brothers: Kenneth Lee Baldridge and James Baldridge, both of Findlay, Ohio; two grandchildren, eight stepgrandchildren, three greatgrandchildren, and three stepgreat-grandchildren.
+He is survived by his wife, er survivors include a Other survivors include a daughter, Lisa Rena of Fort Wayne, Indiana; a son, Ronald Lee Baldridge of Syracuse, Indiana; two stepsons: Henry Clark of Pierceton, Indiana; and James Dean Clark of Orange Park, Florida; a sister, Mary Joseph of Findlay, Ohio; two brothers: Kenneth Lee brothers: Kenneth Lee Baldridge and James Baldridge, both of Findlay, Ohio; two grandchildren, eight stepgrandchildren, three greatstepgrandchildren, three great-grandchildren, and three step-great-grandchildren.
 Funeral services will be held Saturday, August 29, at 11:30 a.m., at the McHatton-Sadler Funeral Chapel, Warsaw, Indiana, with family and friends officiating.
 Burial will be in Oakwood Cemetery, in Warsaw, Indiana.
 Visitation is Friday, August 28, from 3-6, at the funeral chapel.
-To sign the guestbook or send condolences electronically, go to: mchattonsadlerfuneralchapels.com In Loving Memory Tiffany Moore Oct.
-25, 1986-Aug.
-31, 2008